AVerMedia-Technologies-Inc/CreatorCentralSDK/EventsSent.md

 ## getPackageSettings

-The package and Property View can request the persistent data which available to every widget in the package using the **requestPackageSettings** event:
+The package and Property View can request the persistent data which available to every widget in the package using the **getPackageSettings** event:

 ``` json
 var json = {